lydiazoghbi/beginner_tutorials/README.md

 Error or warning messages will appear if you select a negative, null or too high of a frequency.

 ## Running the Demo with a Subscriber
 If you wish to modify the string published by the talker, you can do so through a subscriber embedded in the code.
-Launch ROS using roscore, source the setup.bash file, and in a new terminal type the following:
+Follow instructions in the Demo using Launch file, and in a new terminal type the following:
 ```
+source devel/setup.bash
 rosservice call /string_modifier <string>
 ```
 Replace <string> with any string you wish.
+If you go to the terminal where the launch file was used, the string output must have changed.